 Why Does Your Weight Fluctuate Every Day?

 If you often get on the scale every day, you probably notice that your weight changes significantly each time.
-Sometimes, you know why there is change — you could have had a big meal right before turning in the previous night, or you could have had an especially strenuous hour of exercise.
-These aren’t the only reasons why your weight may fluctuate, however.
+Sometimes, you know why there is change -- you could have had a big meal right before turning in the previous night, or you could have had an especially strenuous hour of exercise.

 Weight changes caused by sodium intake